milovanovic/sdf-fft/README.md

 The Chisel generator in this repository implements radix 2 and radix 2<sup>2</sup> sdf-fft architecture and it is is described with following Scala files available inside`src/main/scala` directory:
 * `SDFChainRadix2.scala` - contains dif/dit radix 2 sdf-fft module.
 * `SDFChainRadix22.scala` - contains dif/dit radix 2<sup>2</sup> sdf-fft module.
-* `SDFChainRadix22RunTime.scala` - contains radix 2<sup>2</sup> module which is used only if full run time configurabilty needs to be provided.
-It inserts additional muxes at each stage in order to keep same number of multipliers as previous radix 2<sup>2</sup> module and provide any power of 2 fft size through run time configurability.
+* `SDFChainRadix22RunTime.scala` - contains radix 2<sup>2</sup> module which is used only if full run-time configurabilty needs to be achieved.
+Additional muxes at each stage are inserted in order to keep same number of multipliers as previous radix 2<sup>2</sup> module and at the same time provide any power of 2 fft size through run time configurability.
 * `SDFFFTUtil.scala` - contains definition of the `RegEnableWithReset` and `ShiftRegisterWithReset`.
 Those objects differ from similar objects defined in [chisel3 util library](https://github.com/freechipsproject/chisel3/blob/v3.3.2/src/main/scala/chisel3/util/Reg.scala) in presence of manual reset.
+Besides those objects, this file contains  object `Butterfly`, instantiated inside every sdf-fft stage.
-* `SDFFFT.scala` - contains parameters definition, simple butterfly object and top level module `SDFFFT`.
+* `SDFFFT.scala` - contains top level module `SDFFFT`.
+* `SDFFFTParams.scala` - contains parameters definition.
 * `BitReversePingPong.scala` - contains ping-pong buffer and does bit-reversed addressing.
-* `FFTBlock.scala` - contains description of `FFTBlock` DspBlock.
+* `FFTBlock.scala` - contains description of `FFTBlock`.
 * `FFTBlockWithWindowing.scala` - contains description of `FFTBlockWithWindowing` AXI4DspBlock.
-Inside DSPBlock, memory for window coefficients is instantiated where memory mapped AXI4 bus is used for writing data into the memory,
+Inside module, memory for window coefficients is instantiated where memory mapped AXI4 bus is used for writing data into the memory.
 ## Interface of the SDF-FFT Chisel Generator

 Interface of the implemented SDF-FFT generator showing inout signals as well as control and status registers is presented in the figure below.